-13.2.2 Effective Date of Rent Changes Due to Interim or Special Reexaminations family receives notice of the new rent amount.
+13.2.2 Effective Date of Rent Changes Due to Interim or Special Reexaminations

+Unless there is a delay in reexamination processing caused by the family, any rent increase will be effective the first of the second month after the month in which the family receives notice of the new rent amount.
 If the family causes a delay, then the rent increase will be effective on the date it would have been effective had the process not been delayed (even if this means a retroactive increase).